awsdocs/amazon-athena-user-guide/doc_source/performance-tuning.md

 ## Physical Limits<a name="performance-tuning-physical-limits"></a>

-In general, Athena limits the runtime of each query to 30 minutes\.
-Queries that run beyond this limit are automatically cancelled without charge\.
+By default, Athena [limits](service-limits.md) the runtime of DML queries to 30 minutes and DDL queries to 600 minutes\.
+Queries that run beyond these limits are automatically cancelled without charge\.
 If a query runs out of memory or a node crashes during processing, errors like the following can occur:

 ```
 INTERNAL_ERROR_QUERY_ENGINE